-Carbon monoxide is an odorless, colorless, tasteless gas that’s toxic to humans and dogs alike.
-Carbon monoxide can be found in inadequately ventilated furnaces, tobacco smoke, car exhaust, household fires, and more.
-Carbon monoxide poisoning in dogs shows up first because they are smaller.
+Carbon monoxide is an odorless, colorless, tasteless gas toxic to humans and dogs.
+It can be found in inadequately ventilated furnaces, tobacco smoke, car exhaust, household fires, etc. Carbon monoxide poisoning in dogs shows up first because they are smaller.

 What causes carbon monoxide poisoning in dogs

-Whether you are preparing for owning a dog, or you already have one, this is essential information of which you should be aware.
+This is essential information whether you are preparing to own a dog or already have one.
 Learn to recognize the symptoms of carbon monoxide poisoning in dogs, so you know what to do if it happens.

 Look for symptoms of carbon monoxide poisoning in dogs